Major Property/Casualty Insurance Programs

 Coverage for your traveling spouse, dependent child/children under the age of 19 or same sex domestic partner are provided the same coverage as the covered participant, at no additional cost.
 Please contact Lois High via email at Lehigh@purdue.edu to sign them up for insurance coverage.

 Blanket ID card and other plan information for all travelers can be printed by accessing the following link: http://www.gallagherstudent.com/purdue.
 This will take you to the My Benefits and Plan Information page.
 This page allows you to access the plan brochure, FAQ and printable ID card for the International Travel plan.
 If you choose not to print the ID, Purdue University's Risk Management Department will provide you with one, either by email or campus mail, prior to your travels abroad.
-If you do not receive a card one day prior to your departure, please contact Lois High at 765-494-7695 or email at Lehigh@purdue.edu.
+If you do not receive a card 3 days prior to your departure, please contact Lois High at 765-494-7695 or email at Lehigh@purdue.edu.

 |In the event of a medical or other emergency call AXA Assistance immediately and reference policy number: GLM N10876746|